TirzahWood/large-data-website/ia/pdd-category.md

 - Link to a list of beings
 - Images if the beings
-- Link to other sources of that cartian catogory
+- Link to other sources of that certain category
 - Search